 The second sentence says, “Such foods are typically high in saturated fats, the reduction of which in a diet can be healthier for an individual and can increase life expectancy.”

-And in the end of the passage, “Therefore, anyone that is thinking of adopting a Vegan diet should also educate themselves about the ethical principles underlying this lifestyle choice.”
+And at the end of the passage, “Therefore, anyone that is thinking of adopting a Vegan diet should also educate themselves about the ethical principles underlying this lifestyle choice.”

 => Consideration of animal ethics is also mentioned.

-There is no details within the passage that mentions Reduced impact on the environment as a benefit of vegan lifestyle.
+There are no details within the passage that mentions Reduced impact on the environment as a benefit of a vegan lifestyle.

 Verbal reasoning (make simple inferences)

 Verbal reasoning questions ask you to draw simple, logical inferences based on the information in the passage.
 They are multiple-choice questions, requiring you to choose from 3 options:

 - True – The statement logically follows the information in the text.

 - False – The statement CANNOT follow the information in the text.